alvivanco85/Workout_Tracker/README.md

 # Workout_Tracker

-An application that let's helps you track your daily workouts.
+An application that helps you track your daily workouts.

 # Table of Contents
 1. [User Story](#User-Story)